sasikumar-sugumar/genai-docs/Beyond Code - Demo.md

 plaintextCopy code

 `// Copilot Task: User Feedback Collection Integration // Create a feature within the application that prompts users for their feedback on usability, performance, and general satisfaction.
 Ensure this data is systematically collected and analyzed alongside monitoring insights to drive continuous improvement efforts.`

+Seemless Innovation: During a transaction, the user discovers that adding a new feature could be advantageous.
+They describe the expected functionality of this feature in conversational language.
+Reacting to this, the product automatically launches a code editor, creates a development environment, and produces the necessary code for the new feature.
+This process enables the user to trial the feature in real-time, without requiring any extra actions on their part, before they propose integrating it into the main product.